Tina Fey Had Her Cake and Ate It Too While Calling Out Trump on Weekend Update

 A surprise visit from Tina Fey?
 Well, that sounds like one of our wildest dreams come true.

 On Thursday, the Emmy Award-winning producer made an unexpected appearance on SNL's Weekend Update: Summer Edition.
-During the sketch, the funny lady put a hilarious spin on politics, as she has so brilliantly done in the past—remember her epic performance as former republican vice presidential nominee Sarah Palin?
+During the sketch, the funny lady put her own spin on politics, as she has so brilliantly done in the past—remember her epic performance as former Republican vice presidential nominee Sarah Palin?

-"It broke my heart to see these evil forces descend upon Charlottesville," Fey recounted after host, Colin Jost, informed the audience that she's an alumni from the University of Virginia.
+"It broke my heart to see these evil forces descend upon Charlottesville," Fey recounted after host, Colin Jost, informed the audience that she's an alum from the University of Virginia.
 "I don't want any more good people to get hurt.
 And I know a lot of us are feeling anxious and asking ourselves, 'What can I do?'"

-Her solution for combating ignorance and racism?
-A delicious sheet cake.
+Her solution for combating ignorance and racism: a delicious sheet cake.
 "Find a local business that you support—maybe a Jewish-run bakery, or an African-American-run bakery," Fey urged.
-"Order a cake with the American flag on it like this one and just eat it, Colin," she stated, while eating huge forkfuls of the dessert alongside Jost.
+"Order a cake with the American flag on it like this one and just eat it, Colin," she stated while eating huge forkfuls of the dessert alongside Jost.

-"Sheet-caking is the new grassroots movement," Fey hilariously added.
+"Sheet-caking is the new grassroots movement," Fey added.
 "Most women I know have been doing it once a week since the election."
+Watch her segment in the video at top.

+Not everyone was thrilled by Fey's long-awaited return.
+People voiced their concern about viewers interpreting her message as discouraging activism.

 Fey wasn't the only SNL alum to stop by, as Jimmy Fallon and Seth Meyers also made appearances as former presidents George Washington and Thomas Jefferson.
 Fallon happily gave his best impression of the historical figures, and we honestly haven't laughed so hard in a long time.